zwxandy/zwxandy.github.io/_pages/about.md

 # 📚 Academic Services
 - Serving as a reviewer of NeurIPS 2025

-# 💡 My Life
+# 💡 About My Lifestyle
+I am self-motivated at work, but I also seek balance and happiness in my life.
+"Reading thousands of books and traveling thousands of miles."

-I really like 🎤singing, 🎸guitar, 🏂skiing, 🏸badminton, and various novel and interesting things.
-Welcome to discuss these interests and hobbies with me!
+My hobbies include but are not limited to 🎤singing, 🎸guitar, 🏂skiing, 🏸badminton, and various novel and interesting things.
+Feel free to discuss these interests and hobbies with me!

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Guitar</div><img src='images/guitar.png' alt="sym" width="70%"></div></div>